bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 ![](/images/cryptocurrency-with-substrate-2-image12.png)

 Unfortunately, such a transfer produces `Internal server error `.
 It should say something like `1010: Invalid Transaction: Inability to pay some fees (e.g. account balance too low)`.
 It could look like we have some bug and try to transfer tokens from Charlie's account, which is empty for now.
 However, the reason is a little different.
 By default, for transaction fees Substrate uses the token from `Balances` pallet.
-In Polkadot JS Apps you *Accounts* -> *Accounts* page you can see each account's balance represented in the `Balaces` pallet's tokens.
+In Polkadot JS Apps you *Accounts* -> *Accounts* page you can see each account's balance represented in the `Balances` pallet's tokens.
 When you start a pure chain in development mode Alice and Bob are the only accounts minted with some tokens.

 First of all, we need to fix our code to respond gently when an error occurs.
-The simples way would be to add a `try-catch` block in the `BalancesController` function for transferring and throw an `HttpException` in the `catch` block.
+The simplest way would be to add a `try-catch` block in the `BalancesController` function for transferring and throw an `HttpException` in the `catch` block.

 ```typescript
 // src/balances.controller.ts